Have a cause you really hate? Want to discredit it? Well, fortunately for you, there’s History’s Worst Dictators™.

 First, no source for this quote (if people bother citing any) checks out.
 It is generally sourced to an address from Hitler to the Reichstag: Adolph Hitler, ‘Abschied vom Hessenland!’ [‘Farewell to Hessia!’], [‘Berlin Daily’ (loose English translation)], Apr.
 15, 1935, page 3, Einleitung Von Eberhard Beckmann [Introduction by Eberhard Beckmann].

-Bernard Harcout, political science chair at the University of Chicago, writes of it that, “[This] infamous quote is probably a fraud and was likely never uttered.
+Bernard Harcout, political science chair at the University of Chicago, writes, “[This] infamous quote is probably a fraud and was likely never uttered.
 The citation reference is a jumbled and incomprehensible mess that has never been properly identified or authenticated, and no one has been able to produce a document corresponding to the quote.
 It has been the subject of much research, all of it fruitless, and has now entered the annals of urban legend.”

 That alone should be enough to bury this quote, but, as the promoters of things for which there is absolutely no evidence continuously remind us, “absence of evidence is not evidence of absence.”
 Although I don’t buy this burden-shifting maneuver, there are a few other reasons to think this quote is probably fake.